KyleCorlett/KyleCorlett_T1A3/Readme.md

 - In your terminal run ruby main.rb NAME (Insert your name where NAME is)
 - The application will now run

-Program runs on Linux and Mac OS, have not confirmed on Windows
+Program runs on Linux and Mac OS, have not confirmed on Windows, built with ruby 3.0.0

 ## Features (Develop a list of features that will be included in the application)

 ### The features of this application

-- The Magic 8 Ball game, question 42, no entry
+- The Magic 8 Ball game, has a prompt to make sure you want to enter the method using tty prompt and a loop to verify your selection.
+I then has a hidden feature using a loop to provide the user with a specific answer when the question "What is the meaning on life?".
+There is a rescue for error handling if the user enters no information when they ask a question.
-- Dice game, pre defined variables and radom array matching to variables
+- The roll the dice uses an array with external variables to provide the user a random variable during the games use.
+To start the roll of the dice the user is required to type "Lucky", there is an auto capitalize function to help if the user doesn't type a capital it will still recognize the word.
+If the user enters the wrong information it will provide an error and allow the user to retry using a rescue.
-- user name entry on bash script and error handling.
+- There is a feature when you first launch the application in the bash script to enter your name, it then stores that name in an array.
+The main ruby script then pulls that information from the array in the bash script and converts it to a variable I can use to give the user a custom greeting.
+If the user does not enter anything for a name, it has a different greeting that is not personal and just generic.

 ## User Interaction (Develop an outline of the user interaction and experience for the application)